collaborativebioinformatics/snpReportR/README.md

 # Goal
-Develop a tool to facilitate genetic reporting, which takes as input a gene name or id and produces a report file that informs the user of all genetic variants overlapping the gene, including any non-coding regulatory elements affecting expression of the gene.
+Develop a tool to facilitate genetic reporting, which takes as input a vcf file and gene name or id (optional) and produces a report file that informs the user of all genetic variants overlapping the gene, including any non-coding regulatory elements affecting expression of the gene.

 The tool generates two reports, one is aimed for clinical use and the second aimed for researchers, informing the interpretation of genetic variants pertaining to the gene provided by the user.